 Little Makalolo Camp

-Little Makalolo Camp lies in the heart of Hwange National Park, in one of its best game viewing areas, overlooking a vibrant waterhole with excellent concentrations of wildlife.
+Little Makalolo Camp lies in the heart of Hwange National Park, in one of its best game viewing areas in Zimbabwe, overlooking a vibrant waterhole with excellent concentrations of wildlife.
 It is one of the best areas for seeing impressive herds of buffalo and elephant as well as apex predators such as lion, leopard, wild dog and cheetah.
 Other general game is very abundant in the Park.

-Located on the border with Botswana, Hwange National Park – one of the largest game reserves in Zimbabwe – is a haven for one of the densest concentrations of game in Africa.
-In particular, its great herds of Cape buffalo and elephants are a sight to see.
-Hwange has some of the highest mammal diversity for any national park in the world.
-With over 100 species the diversity is incredible: mongoose, jackal, monkey, baboon, leopard, lion, southern giraffe, hippo, springhare, zebra.
-Antelope is often seen while White rhino is another special sight to see here.
+Located on the border with Botswana, Hwange National Park is a haven for one of the densest concentrations of game in Africa.
+With over 100 mammal species the diversity is incredible; mongoose, baboon, leopard, lion, giraffe, hippo and zebra.
+Antelope and White rhino are often seen.
+There is a rich birdlife with over 400 species frequenting teak woodlands.

 Activities at Little Makalolo Camp centre on open 4x4 Land Rover game drives and guided nature walks throughout the Makalolo concession.
 The area's large number of waterholes attracts game in both quantity and variety, especially in the winter months when Hwange is literally home to a Noah's Ark parade of animals as they come down to quench their thirst.